justEstif/project-inventory-application/Notes.md

 TODO:
 - The image uploading feature has not been implemented yet.
+  - The images are currently simply the thumbnails, this has to be improved
 - There is an option to pass a link for the thumbnail, but that isn't well implemented as well.